Clement-Jean/clement-jean.github.io/_posts/2022-10-2-protobuf-varint-vs-fixed.md

 author: Clement
 title: Protocol Buffers varint vs fixed
 categories: [Protocol Buffers]
+excerpt_separator: <!--desc-->
 ---

 This article is much more a note to myself than something else but this might be interesting for people out there.

-I wanted to calculate the thresholds at which it is better it is to use a `fixed` rather than a varint.
-Now, knowing that the varint are encoded in base 128, this basically means that we are dealing with power of 128.
+I wanted to calculate the thresholds at which it is better it is to use a `fixed` rather than a varint. <!--desc--> Now, knowing that the varint are encoded in base 128, this basically means that we are dealing with power of 128.
 This gives us the following table:

 <div class="table-responsive">
 <table class="table table-striped table-borderless">